neondatabase/website/content/docs/guides/logical-replication-rds-to-neon.md

 ### Create a publication on the source database

 Publications are a fundamental part of logical replication in Postgres.
-They allow you to define the database changes to be replicated to subscribers.
+They define what will be replicated.

 To create a publication for all tables in your source database, run the following query.
 You can use a publication name of your choice.